marmelab/aor-realtime/README.md

 import realtimeSaga from 'aor-realtime';

 const observeRequest = restClient => (type, resource, params) => {
+    // Filtering so that only posts are updated in real time if (resource !== 'posts') return;

     // Use your apollo client methods here or sockets or whatever else including the following very naive polling mechanism return {
         subscribe(observer) {